Silent Witness series 23 – everything you need to know

 “A body in the concrete pillar of a car park.
 A downed plane.
 Scientific research gone wrong.
 The cases that end up at the Lyell Centre are rarely straightforward.
 Initial suspicions are challenged as the evidence mounts, and Nikki and the team must work harder than ever to find the truth.”

-The aforementioned aircraft crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”

-The workforce seek for solutions within the wreckage of a aircraft crash – was it a horrible accident, or one thing extra sinister?
+The workforce seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?

-The brand new collection of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS
+The brand new sequence of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS

 — BBC One (@BBCOne) January 2, 2020